Scoring Hub

 Scoring

 In United Scoring, a chart that defines how many of a given skill type must appear in a routine for a team to receive credit at each value tier.
-Example: a team must hit 3 elite tosses to earn the MOST score for tosses.
+Example: a team must hit a set number of elite tosses to earn the MOST score for tosses.

 Range